-Purchased by Jen and her husband Douglas in 2019, they are restoring the home as a sanctuary and retreat space for their immediate family, friends, guests and day visitors to the garden.
-The property had extensive deferred maintenance and is currently being revitalized.
+Purchased by Jen and her husband Douglas in 2019, they are restoring the home as a sanctuary and retreat space for their immediate family, personal friends, invited podcast guests and clients.

 The property is home to upcountry’s oldest mango tree, over a century old, it is a giant of a tree that still stands proud and welcomes guests upon arrival.
-Jen is working with a local botanical gardener and arborist to refine the current farm plan and continue cultivating the avocado leaf tea and harvesting the Olu (breadfruit), three varieties of avocado, red grapefruit, mangoes, cashew and bananas established on the property.
-Following her passion, Jen is working with local native gardeners to restore the lau lapau garden and a fish and frog pond under the canopy of trees next to the house.
+Jen is working with a local botanical gardener and arborist to refine the current farm plan and continue cultivating the avocado leaf tea and harvesting the Olu (breadfruit), three varieties of avocado, red grapefruit, papaya, mangoes, cashew and heirloom bananas, lilikoi, medicinal noni and ackee fruits established on the property.
+The property is also home to many ferral chickens and a fish and frog pond teaming with life under the canopy of trees next to the house.

 Haiku is on the North side of the island of Maui.
 It lies on the edge of a rain forest along the road to Hana – the most secluded and remote part of the Hawaiian island.
 Hale O Kauka Healing Garden is located about a mile from the famous Jaws surf break near Paia town and Mamma’s Fish House.
-It is also neighbor to the Temple of Peace Healing Sanctuary which holds inclusive Sunday services for locals and travelers to the spiritual mecca of Haiku.
+It is also neighbor to the Temple of Peace Healing Sanctuary which holds spiritually rooted talks and gatherings for locals and travelers to Haiku as well as a day spa booked by the hour for individuals or small groups.

 Agritourism is Especially Important on Maui.
 It helps to sustain the local upcountry farmers – where you will find fruit stands, a weekly farmer’s market, rural country stores, quaint restaurants featuring fresh local products, and of course several farm tours where you can meet the locals and experience everything from lavender to goat milk ice-cream and cheese production.

-If you would like to visit us while touring the upcountry of Maui, meditate in our tropical oasis, learn more about la’au lapa’au, the herbs that belong to the Hawaiian pharmacopoeia or to try some avocado leaf tea & local fruit bread – contact Jen to make an appointment or book a stay here.
+If you would like to visit us while touring the upcountry of Maui, meditate in our tropical oasis, try some avocado leaf tea and gain some astrological wisdom- contact Jen to make an appointment.